 - Be part of an end of year degree show exhibition - view the 2022 Degree Show e-magazine, Unjammed.

 What you will study

-Level 4 introduces students to the fundamental principles of illustration that will help you develop your illustrative style.
-This includes developing an understanding of the tools and creative techniques you will be using, the historical contexts and theories of illustration, print, production, bookbinding techniques and an understanding of the illustration industry.
+Level 4 introduces you to the fundamental principles of illustration that will help you develop your illustrative style.
+This includes developing an understanding of the tools and creative techniques you will be using, the historical contexts and theories of illustration, print, production techniques and an understanding of the illustration industry.

 - Visual Communication

-Level 5 enables students to develop their individual approach to character design, the role of illustration in society, the conceptual aspects of illustration, the practicalities of preparing work for production as well as exploring the fundamentals of running a business as a freelancer.
+Level 5 enables you to develop your individual approach the role of illustration in society, the conceptual aspects of illustration, the practicalities of preparing work for production as well as exploring the fundamentals of running a business as a freelancer.

-Level 6 is negotiated.
-You will work with staff to pitch the projects that demonstrate your illustrative style, your skills and abilities, your ambition and your understanding of the illustration industry.
+Level 6 is focused on your specialism.
+You will work with staff to pitch the projects that demonstrate your illustrative style, your skills and abilities, your ambition, and your understanding of the illustration industry.